The Empire strikes back ... at a secret London location

 Last year, Secret Cinema transformed a London site into Hill Valley for its "Back to the Future" screenings.

-Everyone from food-stall sellers to security staff are in costume and character, making it easy for revelers to join in.
+Everyone from food-stall sellers to security staff are in costume and character, making it easy for revellers to join in.